Requirements Open Access

 Swiss National Science Foundation (SNSF)

-The SNSF requires its grantees to publish their publications and research data openly.
+The SNSF requires its grantees to publish their publications openly.

-Grantees funded as of January 1, 2023 must adhere to new guidelines.
+Grantees funded as of January 1, 2023 must adhere to the following guidelines:

 What is a CC license?